-- ➤ 1st Offense-Student will have the cell phone/electronic device taken up and a warning will be given and logged in RenWeb Disciplinary log - ➤ 2nd Offense- Fine \$15(cash payment) or \$20.00(card payment).
+- 1st Offense-Student will have the cell phone/electronic device taken up and a warning will be given and logged in Renweb Disciplinary log - 2nd Offense- Fine \$15 (cash payment) or \$20.00 (card payment).
 Payment Options: student/parent will have to pay in person or give verbal permission to administration and pay over the phone.
-Upon receipt of payment, the cell phone will be released to the owner. - > 3rd Offense- Fine \$30(cash payment) or \$35(card payment).
-Payment options same as 2nd offense. - ➤ 4th Offense- Fine \$30.00(cash payment) or \$35.00(card payment) and a detention is assigned.
-Payment options same as 2nd offense. - > 5th /6th Offense- Fine \$30.00(cash payment) or \$35.00(card payment) and a detention is assigned.
-Payment options same as 2nd offense. - > 7th Offense- Fine \$45.00(cash payment) or \$50.00(card payment) and a Saturday School is assigned.
+Upon receipt of payment, the cell phone will be released to the owner. - 3rd Offense- Fine \$30 (cash payment) or \$35 (card payment).
+Payment options are the same as the 2nd offense. - 4th-6th Offense- Fine \$45.00 (cash payment) or \$50.00 (card payment) and a detention is assigned.
+Payment options are the same as the 2nd offense. - 7th Offense- Fine \$45.00 (cash payment) or \$50.00 (card payment) and a Saturday School is assigned.
 Alongside the Saturday School, the student's cell phone/electronic device will be prohibited on campus.
 If the student brings these items to school, they are required to check them into the front office before school starts each morning and may be picked up by the student at the end of the school day.
-Payment options same as 1st offense.
+Payment options are the same as the 1st offense.